Meet a School Psychologist!

 Hi!
 My name is Ms. Amber Cummings and I am a school psychologist!
-Right now, I work at the Sweetwater Early Childhood Education Center with preschool students.
+Right now, I work at an Early Childhood Education Center with preschool students.
 I love many things about my job, especially getting to play, read, and have fun with the kids on the playground.

 I can help you by educating your friends, teachers, and other administrators at school by telling them about FPIES and the do’s and don’ts!